Why do Colour Streaks Occur?

 “At the end of the transition zone and the beginning of the dosing zone, there is often a situation where there is very little flow of the polymer melt.”

-Consequently, particles such as resin granules and colour residues remain for a long time before being removed by the flow.
+Consequently, particles such as resin granules and colour residues remain for a long time before the flow removes them.

 Screw